Essential Travel Tips for Leh Ladakh Trip

 - Carry your original government identity card with you at all times – Aadhar card/passport copy/Driver’s License.
 Also, keep multiple photocopies of your IDs as you might need to submit them at various checkpoints.

-- There are many areas like airports and monasteries where photography is strictly prohibited.
+- There are many areas, like airports and monasteries, where photography is strictly prohibited.
 Follow the rules.

 - If you are prone to motion sickness, take the necessary medications before starting your long road journeys.

 - It is difficult to find public toilets as they are few and far between.
-The only option is to use washrooms attached to small eateries.
+The only option is to use the washrooms attached to small eateries.
 Their hygiene and cleanliness leave a lot to be desired, so carry your sanitizer, toilet roll, etc.

 This Post Has 2 Comments